AamuApp/aamu-blog/content/posts/introduction-to-aamu-app/index.md

 ![](1707718773018.jpg)

-We have integrate Penpot ([https://penpot.app/](https://penpot.app/)) into Aamu.app.
+We have integrated Penpot ([https://penpot.app/](https://penpot.app/)) into Aamu.app.
 Penpot is like Figma, but Open Source!

 Security
 --------